What to Bring:

 How to Write:

-- Writing may be done by hand, on any electronic device, or on a typewriter (just kidding…you won’t make any friends this way!).
-However, submissions to the judges must be in Microsoft Word.
+- Writing may be done by hand, on any electronic device.
+Submissions to the judges must be in Microsoft Word.

 - Writers are encouraged to bring a one-page outline.
 However, the actual writing of the manuscript must take place during the specified dates at the event location.